-The SCR and MCR have fluctuated over the period as a result of changes to the underlying risk, new business commencing and the execution of the whole account quota share agreement.
+The SCR and MCR have fluctuated over the period as a result of changes to the underlying risk, new business commencing, the execution of the whole account quota share agreement and variations to the quota share percentage.

 E.3.
 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement